 As I mentioned before, my home WiFi went out twice during this 13-hour session.
 Each time it went down for only minutes and I was able to use my backup method to complete the visits.

-Young adults are so much easier to deal with that jaded adults.
+Young adults are so much easier to deal with than jaded adults.

 Community doctors are retiring in high numbers it seems.
 I got multiple patients who were using this telemedicine platform because their doctor had retired at the beginning of the year.
 I recognize the bias, of course.

 Community doctors still have outdated prescribing habits.
-Ironically, it’s because of their clinical habits which allows this kind of income potential in telemedicine.
+Ironically, it’s because of their clinical habits which allow this kind of income potential in telemedicine.

 - Seeing patients on 12-15 different medications is common.

 - Many patients are still given Z-packs for sniffles.

 - Lots of Cipro was given for UTIs.

 - AOM is still treated with antibiotics.

 - Many pediatric patients are diagnosed with sinusitis.